jennermaxim/basic-of-react.js/README.md

     - One Top Level Element
     - Elements Must be Closed

+7 - React Components
+    - Create a Class Component
+    - Create a Function Component
+    - Component Constructor
+    - Props
+    - Components in Components
+    - Components in Files

 ## Available Scripts

 In the project directory, you can run: